cronvel/terminal-kit/doc/global-api.md

 	  lib/termconfig/ directory of the lib)
 	* appName `string` just an informative field
 	* processSigwinch `boolean` (default: false) true if the terminal can use the SIGWINCH signal to detect resizing
+	* preferProcessSigwinch `boolean` (default: false) true if the terminal MUST use the SIGWINCH signal to detect resizing (by the way, it turns processSigwinch on).
+It is useful on some Windows system.

 This method creates a new terminal interface.